Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 Retired physicist, artist, and educator based in Recife, Pernambuco, Brazil.
 Ph.D. in Physics from Washington University in Saint Louis.
 Postdoctoral work at Harvard University and NC State University.
 Outstanding Teacher of the Year, NCSU (1998–1999).

 Founder of AERPA, directing UNESCO conservation projects.
 Teacher of drawing, painting, and Art History in Recife for over 33 years.
-Trained flautist.

 Visit pliniosantosfilho.com